.50 BMG: Cartridge dimensions

 The .50 BMG (12.7×99mm NATO) cartridge has a capacity of 290 gr.
 The round is a scaled-up version of the .30-06 Springfield but uses a case wall with a long taper to facilitate feeding and extraction in various weapons.

 The common rifling twist rate for this cartridge is 1 in 15 in, with eight lands and grooves.
-The primer type specified for this ammunition is a boxer primer that has a single centralized ignition point (US and NATO countries).
+The primer type specified for this ammunition is a boxer primer with a single centralized ignition point (in the U.S. and NATO countries).
 However, some other countries produce the ammunition with Berdan primers that have two flash holes.

 The average chamber pressure in this round as listed in TM43-0001-27, the U.S. Army Ammunition Data Sheets — Small Caliber Ammunition, not including plastic practice, short cased spotter, or proof/test loads, is 54923 psi.
 The proof/test pressure is listed as 65000 psi.

 Power

-A common method for understanding the actual power of a cartridge is comparison of muzzle energies.
+A common method for understanding the actual power of a cartridge is the comparison of muzzle energies.
 The .30-06 Springfield, the standard caliber for American soldiers in both World Wars and a popular caliber amongst American hunters for medium to large game animals, can produce muzzle energies between 2,000 and 3,000 ftlbf.
 The .50 BMG round can produce between 10,000 and 15,000 ftlbf, depending on its powder and bullet type, as well as the weapon it is fired from.
 Due to the high ballistic coefficient of the bullet, the .50 BMG's trajectory also suffers less "drift" from crosswinds than smaller and lighter calibers, making the .50 BMG a good choice for high-powered sniper rifles.